Francis Roache: Commissioner of the Boston Police Department

 On February 1, 1985, Roache was appointed acting Police Commissioner.
 He was appointed and was sworn-in on March 13 as permanent Commissioner by his longtime friend Raymond Flynn, who was serving as Mayor of Boston.
 Soon after taking the position, Roache shook up the department by promoting a number of younger officers to leadership roles.
-He also promoted a number of black and hispanic officers, and encouraged the department's officers to maintain greater physical fitnerss.
+He also promoted a number of black and hispanic officers, and encouraged the department's officers to maintain greater physical fitness.
 Roache ran the 1985 Boston Marathon.
 He finished with the fastest time of seventeen BPD force members that ran that year, and also finished approximately an hour quicker than Mayor Flynn (his regular jogging partner at the time).

 During his tenure as Commissioner, Roache instituted mandatory drug testing for BPD employees and won praise for his efforts to root out corruption in the department.

 Roache was Commissioner during the Charles Stuart case.
 The police's mishandling of the case caused African-American leaders to call for Roache's resignation.
 In December 1990, the Massachusetts Attorney General's office released a report which detailed a variety of civil rights violations committed by the BPD.
 Violations described in the report included random frisking of minority youth and coercing witnesses to testify in the Stuart case.

 After several shootings of unarmed victims by police, alleged mismanagement in the Internal Affairs Department, and a report issued by United States Attorney Wayne Budd detailing allegations of police misconduct, Mayor Flynn was pressured to fire Roache.
 Flynn refused to fire Roache, which caused critics of the police department to claim that Roache's friendship with the Mayor was the reason he was still Commissioner.
 During the 1991 mayoral election, candidate Edward J. Doherty promised that if elected, he would fire Roache.
 Flynn appointed a commission led by Boston attorney James D. St. Clair to investigate the BPD.
 The commission recommended that Flynn fire Roache.
 On June 24, 1993, Roache announced his resignation, effective June 30.